◆ AI SURFACES (V6.7)

 5. Logged.
 Every successful generation appends a record to a single append-only JSONL log (ai_thesis_log.jsonl) with a kind discriminator.
 One source of truth, queryable from the dashboard's history modal.

-All six surfaces below derive from a single backend module (ai_thesis.py) with a registry-driven coach pattern.
-Adding a seventh AI surface to v5.8 or v6.0 will be a registry entry, not a new file.
+All AI surfaces below derive from a single backend module (ai_thesis.py) with a registry-driven coach pattern.
+Adding a new AI surface is a registry entry, not a new file — the v6.7.8 Scanner Narration was added to the registry without touching any other coach.

 AI Thesis